 A skilled attorney can help you determine the value of your joint marital assets and help determine if you need the assistance of another professional for appraisals.
 Once the value of the property has been determined the couple can proceed with dividing the assets and debts equally.

-Hire a San Bernardino Attorney for Your Property Division Case
+Hire a San Bernardino & Ontario Attorney for Your Property Division Case

 If you need help dividing the assets, property, and debt in your divorce proceeding, then you should consult with an attorney from RM Law Group LLP.
-Call 909-313-0907 to set up your free consultation.
+Call our offices in San Bernardino or Ontario at (909) 453-2707 to set up your free consultation.